jepsen-io/maelstrom/doc/03-broadcast/01-broadcast.md

 ### Clojure implementations

-If you want to run the `clojure` implementation of the echo server, first install [babashka](https://github.com/babashka/babashka) and then run
+If you want to run the `clojure` implementation of the gossip server, first install [babashka](https://github.com/babashka/babashka) and then run

 ```
 $ ./maelstrom test -w broadcast --bin demo/clojure/gossip.clj --time-limit 10  --nemesis partition --log-stderr